-If you have a choice of spending two weeks somewhere, consider spending those two weeks in Peru.
+If you have a choice of spending two weeks somewhere, consider spending those 2 weeks in Peru.
 There are no shortages of activities to help you relax and feel rejuvenated, get your heart racing, or fill your brain with information.
 Two weeks in Peru may seem long, but with all the incredible activities available, you are more than likely to find yourself short on time.

 In Peru, there is just about anything you can think of for activities.
 There are gorgeous beaches, majestic mountains, and tropical jungles, but more than that, Peru also has a great nightlife.
 You’re going to find that there is a lot to see, as well as things you’ll want to experience.
 Although you only have two weeks you can still see and experience the country in a fun and relaxing manner.
 Aside from finding somewhere to stay, getting around Peru is another concern.
 The absolute best way to get around Peru to the places you wanna see is by using the bus service Peru Hop.

 Peru Hop is a safe, reliable, and popular mode of transportation for many visitors to the country.
 If you need to get around in the country of Peru, Peru Hop offers a number of different passes.
 One pass that they offer that is great for a two-week trip is the Full South to Cusco Pass.
 Starting from Lima, Peru Hop has buses that run seven days a week to Cusco and everywhere in between.
 There are plenty of other passes to choose from if this doesn’t sound like your thing.
 It is not advised to drive in Peru due to the road conditions.